The Birgit Burton R.I.S.E. Fund

 Allied Organizations

-Currently there are four allied organizations.
-Organizations working for the education and/or advancement of women of color in fundraising are welcome to participate.
-To find out more about becoming an allied organization contact us.
+Currently, there are four allied organizations.
+Organizations working for the education and/or advancement of fundraisers of colour in fundraising are welcome to participate.
+To find out more about becoming an allied organization, contact us.

 We are a collective of Black identifying people, rooted in the historic tradition of Ubuntu, “I am, because we are.”